Redesigning the management of hazardous noise – enhancing worker hearing health

 Trial of Hearing Protection Technology on the Enabling Works Contract

 The Enabling Works Contract (EWC) on the southern section (Area South) is part of High Speed Two (HS2) phase one which includes demolition of buildings within the wider Euston area, utility diversions, environmental and ecological monitoring and a programme of historic environment and archaeological activities, delivered by the Costain Skansja joint venture (CSjv).

 The Area South EWC was selected as the testbed site to perfect the latest version of hearing protection technology.

 The CSjv objective was to use the innovation to understand levels of exposure, to improve behaviours and attitudes toward hazardous noise and to reduce noise at source, or to redesign the working environment to reduce exposure where possible on their enabling works contract.
 5 sites, 8 subcontractors and over 100 operatives were involved from groundworks, temporary works, demolition, and utilities.

-The trail content is explained in the Hs2 CSJV Eave video below:
+The trail content was explained in an Hs2 CSJV Eave video

 Eave data insight enabled CSjv to reconsider the hierarchy of controls to assess how redesign or reduction could be achieved from the overexposure highlighted.

 Noise hazard incidents were identified from the noise mapping functionality that had been overlooked on the initial Risk Assessment and Method Statement (RAMS).
 These areas included jet wash, hot works burner and basement working which generated unplanned noise hazard.